makersacademy/chitter-challenge/README.md

 It is fully tested, with 100% coverage using RSpec and Capybara.

-Over the course of the weekend, I accomplied the 'straight up' user stories (below), as well as all of the following required functionality:
+Over the course of the weekend, I accomplished the 'straight up' [user stories](#user-stories), as well as all of the following required functionality:

 ```
 * You don't have to be logged in to see the peeps.